0atman/noboilerplate/scripts/12-webgl-rust-wasm.md

 Or fast.
 Or efficient on the client or server.

-What made it SO good, and still does, despite all these years past, is the ease of distrobution.
+What made it SO good, and still does, despite all these years past, is the ease of distribution.

 ---